peterngineering/xfce4el10/README.md

 FYI, I mostly use F43 SRPMS as upstream sources with a few older in order to keep from upgrading OS/EPEL available packages.
 I try my best to NOT modify or upgrade
 OS/EPEL packages.
 I'm also trying to rebuild the EL10/clones packages with minimal SPEC modifciations as well.
 This requires a precise order due to vala trying to work it's way in early in core XFCE packages.

-The idea will be that a person can start with a minimal install console only or and existign install and then :
+The idea will be that a person can start with a minimal install console only or and existing install and then :
 <code>
 dnf install *.rpm